coherence-community/coherence-demo/README.md

    kubectl apply --namespace coherence-demo-ns -f demo-cluster.yaml
    ```

-   Use `kubectl get pods -n coherence-demo-ns` to view the scale down progress which is
+   Use `kubectl get pods -n coherence-demo-ns` to view the scale down progress.

+   > Note: The Coherence Operator ensures that all scale operations are
-   carried out in a safe manner to ensure no data is lost.
+   > carried out in a safe manner (checking service statusHA values) to ensure no data is lost.
+   > You can confirm this by checking the number of positions are the same as before the scale-down was initiated.

 ### Enable Federation on Kubernetes

 You must use Oracle Coherence 12.2.1.4.0 or later for Federation to work within Kubernetes.